 The first CSArt project was created by Springboard for the Arts in St. Paul, Minnesota, and has since been replicated across North America.
 As a multidisciplinary arts initiative, CSArt Ottawa is unique in Canada.
 Our subscribers fund and receive work from artists in the Ottawa region, and Ottawa artists connect with new audiences.

 Impact Hub Ottawa Artist Residency

 From July 2016 to February 2017 I piloted an Artist Residency at Impact Hub Ottawa, a social good focused co-working space.
 I facilitated arts animations, curated a visual arts displays for the space, joined the Hub team in event planning and hosting, and blogged about the integration of the arts in a social innovation space.

-Tokens4Change raised $100,000 this year for Youth Without Shelter!
-It was a pleasure to be a part of this project, working with high school students to create a theatre piece that the students performed in the busy TTC station of Bloor-Yonge on February 5th, 2016.
+In 2016 I worked with Tokens4Change to raise $100,000 for Youth Without Shelter.
+I worked with high school students to create a theatre piece that the students performed in the busy TTC station of Bloor-Yonge on February 5th, 2016.
 The day included over 500 volunteers, 17 schools, 12 companies and six arts locations with inspiring performers and artists canvassed in 27 locations lending their hands and voices to the cause.

 Carlington Arts Festival 2015